akamai/uls/docs/ADDITIONAL_FEATURES.md

 The filter is **regex** based so it is capable of filtering "json" AND raw text events.
 Only events **matching the filter pattern will be sent towards the selected SIEM** output.
+Filtering can lead to higher CPU / MEMORY consumption in production environments.

-For ETP there is also an option to [filter directly on the API side](AKAMAI_API_CREDENTIALS.md#etp-api-event-filters).
+For ETP there is also an option to [filter directly on the API request side](AKAMAI_API_CREDENTIALS.md#etp-api-event-filters).

 ### Usage examples:
 - Filter for "geo_country": "Germany" (in EAA Access logs)